 SREB’s Agenda for College and Career Readiness

 2. Junior-Year Progress Assessments.
-All students progress in achieving readiness and postsecondary performance at levels that empirically predict success in first-year degree course work should be assessed no later than the junior year.
+All students’ progress toward achieving the readiness standards should be assessed no later than the junior year of high school.

-4. Postsecondary Alignment and Use of the Statewide Readiness Standards and Assessments.
+4. Postsecondary Alignment and Use of Statewide Readiness Standards and Assessments.
 In addition to working with K-12 to empirically establish readiness standards in literacy and math, postsecondary education should honor results of the junior-year progress assessments in placing entering students.
 Institutions should recognize successful completion of senior-year transition courses and place students directly in credit-bearing courses when they enter college.